juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 "But there aren't," Shay-Hade insisted.

 "Would you eat where you shit?"
-The girl asked offhandedly while inspecting Kili, who was now laying on the bed.
+The girl asked offhandedly while inspecting Kili, who was now lying on the bed.

 "What?
 No!"